 Declared a World Heritage Site, it is one of the most beautiful cities in Europe and is popularly known as the Pearl of the Mediterranean.

-On the other hand, the proximity of Montenegro and Bosnia Herzegovina to Dubrovnik makes Dubrovnik the ideal starting point for a tour or excursions to Mostar and Kotor to get a more complete experience of the beauty of the Balkans.
+On the other hand, the proximity of Montenegro and Bosnia Herzegovina to Dubrovnik makes this city the ideal starting point for a tour or excursions to Mostar and Kotor and get a more complete experience of the beauty of the Balkans.

 1. Tour the old town of Dubrovnik

 A trip to Dubrovnik should begin with a visit to its fascinating old town, which was declared a World Heritage Site in 1979.

 Built on a peninsula on the Dalmatian coast, Dubrovnik was an important maritime power since the Middle Ages.
 An example of the wealth and power of the city in the past are the beautiful examples of Gothic, Renaissance and Baroque architecture in the squares and streets of the old town.

 Despite a terrible earthquake in 1667 and severe damage during the Balkan War in the 1990s, today it looks pristine thanks to a UNESCO-coordinated restoration program that has restored it to its former glory.

 Behind the walls of this ancient city is a piece of the Middle Ages, with priceless monuments waiting for you to discover them.
 In addition, these places have served as the setting for the Game of Thrones series, so many fans visit Dubrovnik to see these locations in person.